 - treatments from a pharmacy do not work

 - you're in a lot of discomfort

-- your foot is red, hot and painful – this could be a more serious infection
+- your foot or leg is hot, painful and red (the redness may be less noticeable on brown or black skin) – this could be a more serious infection

 - you have diabetes – foot problems can be more serious if you have diabetes

 - you have a weakened immune system – for example, you have had an organ transplant or are having chemotherapy

 - send a small scraping of skin from your feet to a laboratory to check you have athlete's foot